 The adventures of Beowulf, Episode 9

---Beowulf Becomes King / The Dragon Attacks--
+--Beowulf Becomes King / The Dragon Attacks--Later it happened,

 after Hygelac fell